Carol's suicide and the fallout. Sophia's vacant stare afterwards is particularly upsetting.

 Glenn tearfully telling Daryl that they only burn "geeks" but they bury their own dead.

-Jim asking to be left behind and abandoned because the pain of his infection was too much for him to endure as they sought help or a cure, compounding his story about how he managed to get away while the zombies were killing his family.
+Jim asking to be left behind and abandoned because the pain of his infection was too much for him to endure as they sought help or a cure, compounding his story (and subsequent Guilt Complex) about how he managed to get away while the zombies were killing his family.

 Jenner and Jacqui's final moments right before the explosion.